BrycePearce/CsvToFlatfile/README.md

-🚧 Warning!
-This package is still under construction, check back soon! 🚧

 # CsvtoFlatfile

 `CsvtoFlatfile` is a fast an easy way to convert your csv into a Flatfile.
 It fully supports all available customization options allowing you full control over your data.